Prof. José M. F. Moura

 SPIRAL is a new generation of design tools.

-José M. F. Moura is University Professor at Carnegie Mellon University, Professor of Electrical and Computer Engineering and, by courtesy, a Professor of BioMedical Engineering.
+José M. F. Moura is the Philip L. and Marsha Dowd University Professor at Carnegie Mellon University, with the Electrical and Computer Engineering and, by courtesy, the BioMedical Engineering.
 He is a member of the US National Academy of Engineers, a corresponding member of the Portugal Academy of Science, an IEEE Fellow, and a Fellow of the AAAS.
 He holds a D. Sc. in Electrical Engineering and Computer Science, M.Sc., and EE degrees all from MIT and an EE degree from Instituto Superior Técnico (IST, Portugal).
 He was a visiting Professor at MIT (2006-2007, 1999-2000, and 1984-86), a visiting scholar at USC (Summers of 79-81), and was on the faculty of IST (Portugal).
+In the academic year 2013-14, he will be a visiting Professor with New York University and CUSP, the Center for Urban Science & Progress, on sabbatical leave from CMU.

 Moura received, in 2000, the IEEE Third Millennium Medal for outstanding achievements and contributions, the 2003 IEEE Signal Processing Meritorious Service Award, in 2006 an IBM Faculty Award, the 2007 CIT Outsanding Research Award (with Markus Püschel), and the 2008 Philip L. Dowd Fellowship Award for Contributions to Engineering Education.
 In 2010, he was elected University Professor at Carnegie Mellon University to recognize his professional achievement as well as breadth of interest and competence and which is conferred on faculty members with exceptional national or international distinction.